주메뉴 바로가기 본문으로 바로가기

 Investment Highlights is the only slide that decides whether your deck earns a real read.
 Five points — Unmet Need, Solution, Development Stage, Market Size, Ask — in under 30 seconds.
 Lose them here and slides 2 through 15 are invisible.

-Key Point 2 — Technology belongs after the problem
+Key Point 2 — Explain the problem before the technology.

 Your mechanism of action only becomes meaningful once the reader has accepted that the problem is real (slide 3).
-Front-load the science and it becomes noise.
+When science comes before context, even great technology becomes difficult to appreciate.
 This is the most common structural error in biotech investor decks — and the most fixable.

 Key Point 3 — Close with vision, not numbers